Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Abstract

 \section{Abstract}

 The Obukhov-Corrsin theory of scalar turbulence~\cite{Obukhov,Corrsin} advances quantitative predictions on passive-scalar advection in a turbulent regime and can be regarded as the analogue for passive scalars of Kolmogorov's K41 theory of fully developed turbulence~\cite{kolmo}.
 The scaling analysis of Obukhov and Corrsin from~1949-1951 identifies a critical regularity threshold for the advection-diffusion equation and predicts anomalous dissipation in the limit of vanishing diffusivity in the supercritical regime.
-In this paper we provide a fully rigorous mathematical validation of this prediction by constructing a velocity field {such that the unique bounded solution of the advection-diffusion equation} is bounded uniformly-in-diffusivity in the full supercritical Obukhov-Corrsin regularity regime and exhibits anomalous dissipation.
-We also show that for a velocity field in $C^\alpha$ of space and time (for an arbitrary $0 \leq \alpha < 1$) neither vanishing diffusivity nor regularization by convolution provide a selection criterion for bounded solutions of the advection equation.
+In this paper we provide a fully rigorous mathematical validation of this prediction by constructing a velocity field and an initial datum {such that the unique bounded solution of the advection-diffusion equation} is bounded uniformly-in-diffusivity { within any fixed} supercritical Obukhov-Corrsin regularity regime { while also exhibiting} anomalous dissipation.
+Our approach relies on a fine quantitative analysis of the interaction between the spatial scale of the solution and the scale of the Brownian motion which represents diffusion in a stochastic Lagrangian setting.
+This provides a direct Lagrangian approach to anomalous dissipation which is fundamental in order to get detailed insight on the behavior of the solution.
+Exploiting further this approach, we also show that for a velocity field in $C^\alpha$ of space and time (for an arbitrary $0 \leq \alpha < 1$) neither vanishing diffusivity nor regularization by convolution provide a selection criterion for bounded solutions of the advection equation.
+This is motivated by the fundamental open problem of the selection of solutions of the Euler equations as vanishing-viscosity limit of solutions of the Navier-Stokes equations and provides a complete negative answer in the case of passive advection.